isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 ### **Apply to be a PA Training Provider today!**

-Thank you for your interest to be a PA Training Provider!

-The submission of New Trainer/Operator application form has closed on **27 October  2023**.
-More information on the next application window will be available on this page once ready.
+We are accepting applications from now till 27 June 2024.
+Applicants are strongy advised to read the general guidelines as listed above before submitting an application.

+* To  apply as an individual Trainer, please click here.
+* To apply as an Operator, please click here.

-For any enquiry, please email to [PA\_Talent\_Times@pa.gov.sg](mailto:PA_Talent_Times@pa.gov.sg).
+For any enquiry, please email to [PA\_Talent\_Times@pa.gov.sg]

+Other terms and conitions apply.

+(mailto:PA_Talent_Times@pa.gov.sg).